michaelsharman/LT/README.md

 // Declare and set your variable with the Items API LearnosityItems.init() method const itemsApp = LearnosityItems.init(signedConfigObject);

+// The rest of your API set-up code

 // Pass that app instance to the Toolkit constructor import { LT } from '@caspingus/lt/assessment/core';